OrionJoshi/Cross-Site-Scripting/README.md

 3. The third Attack, with this attack you will be able to INSERT data(code) and it will stay on the website:now there are 2 kinds, it depends if we can execute PHP or HTML if we can inject PHP then we can inject HTML but not vice versa.

+## Finding The XSS vulnerable Webiste

+There are many techniques like:
+- magic_quotes_gpc=ON bypass
+- HEX encoding
+- Obfuscation
+- Trying around